 A study by Meaghan Barlow, MA of Concordia University followed 226 elderly people.
+She was curious about what causes anger outbursts in elderly people and how it affects their health.
 She had both sad seniors and angry seniors in the study.
 She grouped the seniors into a group of ‘early old age’ (59-79 years old) and ‘advanced old age’ (over 80).

 Ms. Barlow had the participants fill out questionnaires about whether they were angry seniors or sad seniors during the study.
 She also tracked their bodies inflammation levels during the study to see what correlation there may be.

 Her findings were very interesting.
 For the advanced old age group, people who were angry on a daily basis had much more inflammation than people who were sad.
 They didn’t see much inflammation in the younger angry seniors.
 Sadness hardly showed any inflammation for either old or young sad seniors.